 Mortgage Rates in North Dakota

 North Dakota mortgage rates are expected to remain stable in the short term.
-But the state also has one of the nation’s fastest growing populations in the past few years – a trend that appears to be slowing along with the oil economy.
+But the state also has one of the nation's fastest growing populations in the past few years - a trend that appears to be slowing along with the oil economy.
 Despite a downturn in the price of oil and gas and subsequent job losses in the western region of the state, North Dakota is still strong in new job creation, especially in the technology and health care sectors.
-North Dakota has the lowest unemployment in the U.S. and state residents continue to enjoy the nations’ highest rate of growth for personal income.
+North Dakota has one of the lowest jobless rates in the U.S. Unemployment was just 2.5 percent in November 2019.
 That is good news for first-time buyers hoping to qualify for the most affordable mortgages.

 Mortgage applications are up in the key cities of Bismarck, Fargo, Grand Forks and Minot and foreclosures are down.
 Tight inventory of homes appealing to first-time buyers remains a problem in major cities, although availability is slowly building in the western region, where oil and gas exploration dominates the local economy.
 Market conditions suggest home prices in big cities will edge up slowly, while home prices in hard-hit oil and gas regions are expected to fall.